meker12/commerce-channels.en/help/channel-manager/overview.md

 ---
 title: 'About [!DNL Channel Manager]'
-description: 'Learn how to install and use [!DNL Channel Manager] to integrate Adobe Commerce and Magento Open Source stores with the Walmart marketplaces and create a sales channel to manage marketplace listings, pricing, inventory, and sales seamlessly from your Commerce Admin.'
+description: 'Learn how to install and use [!DNL Channel Manager] to integrate Adobe Commerce and Magento Open Source stores with the Walmart Marketplace and create a sales channel to manage marketplace listings, pricing, inventory, and sales seamlessly from your Commerce Admin.'
 role: User
 level: Intermediate
 exl-id: 91265973-d2ad-4925-aa10-260d7e186f20